cloudfoundry/php-buildpack/docs/binaries.md

 ./binaries download --index=binaries/index.json --latest=False my-binaries
 ```

-It is not necessary to download all of the binaries, unless you specifically need support for an older version of software, so specifying `--latest=False` will generally just make the command take longer to run.
+It is *not* necessary to download all of the binaries, unless you specifically need support for an older version of software, so specifying `--latest=False` will generally just make the command take longer to run.

+#### Python Versions

+If you have [PyEnv] installed on your system, you'll notice that the build pack includes a `.python-version` file.
+This instructs PyEnv to use Python 2.6.6, which is the same version used by CloudFoundry (atleast at the moment).
+This presents a minor issue in that Python 2.6.x does not contain the `argparse` library and that library is used by the `binaries` script.
+There are three ways to handle this.

+1. If you do not have PyEnv installed, nothing will happen and you'll use whatever version of Python you have installed on your system.
+In most cases, this will be Python 2.7.x, the script should run fine and you should not need to do anything else.

+2. If you have PyEnv installed, you'll need to run `pyenv local system` to switch to your system version of Python (again, probably Python 2.7.x).

+3. If you have PyEnv installed, create a virtual environment by running `virtualenv \`pwd\`/env`.
+Then activate the virtual environment by running `. ./env/bin/activate` and run `pip install --allow-external argparse -r requirements.txt`, which will install argparse into the virtual environment.
+With that you can run the `binaries` script, but only when the virtual environment is active.

 ### Bundling Binaries With the Build Pack